 it intentional?
 He told you he would change America, didn't he?

-Moreover, the only U.S. presidential office in the last several decades that sported something close to a "traditional red, white, and blue" color scheme was Bill Clinton's, which featured a blue rug with red-and-white striped couches:
+In fact, the only U.S. presidential office in the last several decades that sported something close to a "traditional red, white, and blue" color scheme was President Bill Clinton's, which featured a blue rug with red-and-white striped couches:

 Other historical photographs displayed on the White House Museum web site, which show the Oval Office as it appeared during the tenures of U.S. presidents from Truman onwards, document that a red, white, and blue color scheme has been far more of an exception than a tradition in the last several decades.
 (A Time magazine article highlights some of the personal touches that President Obama brought to the Oval Office after his inauguration.)

 Although it is typical practice that U.S. flags are present as a backdrop whenever the President of the United States speaks to the press or engages in other types of public appearances, such displays are not always present.
-Due to other factors (e.g., an event's nature, or its being impromptu, or its being held at an unusual location), an opportunity to set up U.S. flag backdrops may be missed or skipped, so it's not hard to turn up photographs of the other recent Presidents referenced above addressing the press with no U.S. flags visible anywhere:
+Due to other factors (e.g., an event's nature, or its being impromptu, its being held at an unusual location) an opportunity to set up U.S. flag backdrops may be missed or skipped, or flags may be present but simply not visible in the camera angles used by photographers, so it's not hard to turn up photographs of the other recent Presidents referenced above addressing the press with no U.S. flags visible anywhere:

 And, of course, the "flag as backdrop" press conference is a relatively recent artifact of round-the-clock cable television news coverage.
 In the days before all press conferences were routinely televised, Presidents typically held such conferences in much more informal settings, as President Lyndon Johnson is shown doing below: